Shekhards1/Car_-Price_Predictor/README.md

 - Transmission Type
 - Seller type

-The application is developed using Python's Flask framework.
+The web application is developed using Python's Flask framework.

 # Project Structure
 - car prediction notebook.ipynb -> This file contains the code for machine learning model written in Python.